 If this option is offered, but you do not choose the remote proctoring option, you have the possibility to book a test in one of EPSO’s test centres worldwide.
 It is your responsibility to check if any travel or other restrictions apply or are likely to apply at the selected test centre, bearing in mind the current pandemic situation.

 For candidates who chose to sit their test in one of the test centres, we continue to carefully follow the different rules and guidelines established in countries both in Europe and worldwide, as many countries have introduced different forms of lockdown.
 Inevitably, this has an impact on the availability of testing centres where, depending on the country, some centres may be open, while others are closed.

-Please note that EPSO’s contractor complies with all safety and sanitary measures required in this difficult situation.
-All guidelines and instructions about safety procedures at Prometric test centres are available here.
 The list of test centres that are currently closed is regularly updated.
 If your test centre is not mentioned in the list of closed centres, this means that the tests will take place as foreseen.
+Please note that EPSO’s contractor complies with all safety and sanitary measures required in this difficult situation.
+All guidelines and instructions about safety procedures at test centres are available here.

 Please read the information carefully before booking an appointment and check the instructions again before travelling for the test.

 A “proctor” is a supervisor, or a person who monitors candidates during a test.
 When taking a remotely-proctored test, candidates will be continuously monitored by live proctors using various monitoring tools.
 Candidates can reach out to the proctor if they have questions or in case of emergency.

 Assessment Centre tests:

 At the outset of the Covid-19 outbreak in March 2020, EPSO had to suspend all its Assessment Centre activities in Brussels and in Luxembourg and decided to organise the Assessment Centre tests in an online (remote) format instead.